 6. Housing Prices Prediction Project

 There are a lot of factors that determine the price of a house including its location, size, number of rooms, etc. But people ignore many of these factors while buying or selling a house.
 That’s where this project comes in!
-It provides many factors for the house like it’s frontage, area, street, land contour, utilities, proximity, garage quality, roof materials, etc. with the ultimate aim of predicting the final price of the house based on these factors.
-You can get the Housing Prices Prediction Project dataset for on Kaggle and use it to create am ML algorithm that can accurately predict the house prices based on these factors.
+It provides many factors for the house like its frontage, area, street, land contour, utilities, proximity, garage quality, roof materials, etc. with the ultimate aim of predicting the final price of the house based on these factors.
+You can get the Housing Prices Prediction Project dataset for Kaggle and use it to create an ML algorithm that can accurately predict house prices based on these factors.

 7. Sales Prediction Project

-What if shops could estimate the products that they sell every month!
+What if shops could estimate the products that they sell every month?
 That’s what this project aims to accomplices.
-You have to forecast the total amount of products that are sold in each shop while you are provided the daily sales data.
+You have to forecast the total amount of products that are sold in each shop while you are provided with the daily sales data.
 And the project is dynamic as well because the list of shops and products may change every month.
 You can get the sales data set to create this ML project on Kaggle.
 The data set contains a training set and the test set for which you need to forecast the sales.
-This project on Kaggle is also part of the final project of “How to win a data science competition” course on Coursera.
+This project on Kaggle is also part of the final project of the “How to win a data science competition” course on Coursera.

 8. Digit Recognizer Project